 It is the desire of the Savage family that you keep them in your thoughts and prayers.

 The family of the late Mr.Wayne E. Savage has entrusted his final care to the staff at C.C.
 Carter Funeral Home, Inc.

-To send flowers to Mr. Wayne E. Savage's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Wayne E. Savage, please visit our floral store.